alirezanasseh/typescript-express-mongodb-multilingual-boilerplate/README.md

 	    fields = ['title'];
 	    break;
     ...
-Multilingual fields will be saved in database as a string that is JSON stringified of an object like this:
+Multilingual fields will be saved in database as a string that is JSON stringify form of an object like this:

     {
 	    "en": "Where are you",
 	    "de": "Wo bist du"
     }
 Specifying current locale is by sending "locale" variable as a cookie or in the query string.
 The default locale is "en".
 Handling fields are performed out of the box by Multilingual utility, and you don't need to do anything about it.
-When getting data from the APIs it will give you just specified locale value, also you can create or update multilingual fields like a normal string in every locale and the system will handle it automatically.
+When getting data from the APIs it will give you just specified locale value, also you can create or update multilingual fields like a normal string in every locale, and the system will handle it automatically.

 ## Access control
 Access control in this project is based on RBAC.
 You can specify some roles and permissions each role has access to.
 Let's check out permission model.